-Continues execution until $\langle \underline{\operatorname{Ctrl+C}}\rangle$ or the next breakpoint.

-&lt;sup>1 pintos-gdb is a wrapper around gdb (80x86) or i386-elf-gdb (SPARC) that loads the Pintos macros at startup.

-break function [GDB Command] break file:line [GDB Command] break \address [GDB Command] Sets a breakpoint at function, at line within file, or address.
+Prints a stack backtrace similar to that output by the backtrace program described above.

+p/a address [GDB Command]

+Prints the name of the function or variable that occupies address.
 (Use a '0x' prefix to specify an address in hex.)

-Use break main to make GDB stop when Pintos starts running. p expression [GDB Command] Evaluates the given expression and prints its value.
-If the expression contains a function call, that function will actually be executed.
-1 \address [GDB Command] Lists a few lines of code around address.
-(Use a '0x' prefix to specify an address in hex.) bt [GDB Command] above.
-[GDB Command] to specify an address in hex.)
-[GDB Command] Disassembles function.
+diassemble function

+[GDB Command]

+Disassembles function.

 We also provide a set of macros specialized for debugging Pintos, written by Godmar Back gback@cs.vt.edu.
 You can type help user-defined for basic help with the macros.
+Here is an overview of their functionality, based on Godmar's documentation:

+debugpintos [GDB Macro]

+Attach debugger to a waiting pintos process on the same machine.
+Shorthand for target remote localhost:1234.

+dumplist list type element

+[GDB Macro]

-Here is an overview of their functionality, based on Godmar's documentation: debugpintos [GDB Macro] Attach debugger to a waiting pintos process on the same machine.
-Shorthand for target remote localhost:1234. dumplist list type element [GDB Macro] Prints the elements of list, which should be a struct list that contains elements of the given type (without the word struct) in which element is the struct list\elem member that links the elements. dumplist all\list thread all\elem prints all elements of struct Example: thread that are linked in struct list all\list using the struct list\elem all\elem which is part of struct thread.
-(This assumes that you have added btthread thread all\list and all\elem yourself.)
+Prints the elements of list, which should be a struct list that contains elements of the given type (without the word struct) in which element is the struct list\elem member that links the elements.

+Example: dumplist all\list thread all\elem prints all elements of struct thread that are linked in struct list all\list using the struct list\elem all\elem which is part of struct thread.
+(This assumes that you have added all\list and all\elem yourself.)

+btthread thread [GDB Macro]